 Parish Focus Groups

-They welcome newcomers to share their laughs, tears, spiritual and wellbeing support from one another.
+Newcomers are always welcome and are invited to share their laughs, tears, spiritual and wellbeing support from one another.

 Friends of Timor Leste